The best hotels in Protaras

 If Cape Greco is outside your budget, Vrissiana Beach Hotel on the quieter Vrissiana Beach strip gives you a similar stripped-back feel at a lower price.
 It's off the main tourist corridor, about 10 minutes walk from the nearest Fig Tree Bay crowds, and that separation is exactly the point.

-Protaras's best neighborhoods
+Protaras's best hotel regions

 Protaras splits neatly into five zones, each with a different feel and price point.
 Fig Tree Bay is the no-brainer for first-timers. but Cape Greco is where the serious travellers end up staying.